Your shopping cart is currently empty.

 Sign in and join Kleen Rite rewards to earn points and redeem rewards

-Starting a pressure washing business requires an investment in reliable, high-performance equipment that is designed for commercial use.
+Running a pressure washing business requires an investment in reliable, high-performance equipment that is designed for commercial use.
 At the core of your setup, you'll need a robust commercial-grade pressure washer, which provides the power and efficiency necessary to handle a diverse range of cleaning tasks, from building exteriors to heavy machinery.
 You should also consider pressure washer accessories such as various spray nozzles, extension wands, and high-pressure hoses, which allow you to tackle different surfaces and reach difficult areas.
 Furthermore, specialized surface cleaners can help streamline large flat surface jobs, while chemical injectors and compatible detergents will enhance your ability to remove stubborn dirt, oil, and stains.
 Safety gear, including gloves, protective eye wear, and suitable footwear is crucial to protect yourself and your team on every project.
 In addition, purchasing hose reels, durable pumps, and replacement parts ensures your operation runs smoothly and minimizes downtime.
 Therefore, equipping your business with these essential items and keeping an inventory of replacement parts sets you up for efficiency and long-term success in the commercial cleaning industry.
+Make us your one-stop shop for professional pressure washing supplies!

 When deciding between cold water and hot water pressure washers, it's crucial to understand how each type meets specific cleaning demands in a commercial environment.
 Cold water pressure washers are generally more affordable, lighter, and easier to maintain, making them excellent choices for removing dirt, mud, and general debris from surfaces like sidewalks, fences, and vehicles.
 These machines rely on high-pressure water alone, which is effective for most routine cleaning tasks where grease and oil are not a primary concern.
 However, for businesses that need to clean oily residues, stubborn stains, or surfaces contaminated with grease, hot water pressure washers are the superior option.
 Hot water units use both pressurized water and heat, which helps break down tough contaminants more efficiently and reduces the need for chemical cleaners.
 Moreover, they can sanitize surfaces, an essential consideration in food service and healthcare settings.
 Consequently, choosing the right pressure washer comes down to evaluating the types of jobs you anticipate handling most often.
 Investing in the appropriate system ensures optimal results, operational efficiency, and long-term savings for your commercial cleaning business.